luciansabo/fields-options/README.md

 Since `_all` is `false` by default, there is no point in setting it to `false`.
 `_all` only makes sense if you want all fields, so use it with `_all: true`

-**Precedence rules:**
-- `_all` and `_defaults` are mutually exclusive
-- `_all` has precedence over `_defaults`

-The default fields logic should be embedded into the serialized object.
-There is no information about what fields are default or not for the fields options.

 As an example let's assume that the Profile DTO serializes by default only two fields: `id` and `name`.
 The fields `age` and `education` will only be exported if specifically requested or with `_all: true`.
 We also assume the root DTO exports all fields by default (both `id` and `profile`).